MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ServiceManagement/Azure.Networking/v1.6.1/Get-AzureVNetConnection.md

 # Get-AzureVNetConnection

 ## SYNOPSIS
-Gets connections to an azure_2 virtual network.
+Gets connections to an Azure virtual network.

 ## SYNTAX